 Stogner said, "It's about who we are as a country and what our values are in the 21st century."

-Stogner, a filmmaker and professor of film and media arts, and Stack, a strategic communication professor, have worked with several students and alumni on the project over the course of production, and it’s final entering the end stages of production.
+Stogner, a filmmaker and professor of film and media arts, and Stack, a strategic communication professor, have worked with several students and alumni on the project over the course of production, and it's in the final stages of production.

-The film will debut later this year.
+The film will debut in full later this year.
 Their hope is that the film will spark dialogue about understanding justice.